 12. Don’t drink alcohol before bed.
 While alcohol is a sedative, it delays REM sleep as your body works to process the alcohol.
 Plan your bedtime so you have at least three hours after having a drink before turning in.

 Part of getting to sleep quickly is putting yourself in an environment that’s as conducive to sleep as possible.
 Try implementing as many of these as you can in your bedroom:

-- Make it cool, 68 degrees or lower
+14. Make it cool, between 60-67 degrees Fahrenheit.

 One of the easiest natural ways to fall asleep is simply to go to bed at the same time every night.
 As mentioned above, your body likes routine and wants to be able to anticipate the onset of sleep.
 A consistent bedtime allows for this to happen.

 WHOOP automatically detects exactly when you fall asleep each night, as well as the amount of time you spend awake, in light sleep, and in the restorative stages, REM and deep sleep.
-By logging in the app the time you go to bed, WHOOP will measure your sleep latency--how long it takes you to fall asleep.
+By logging in the app the time you go to bed, WHOOP will measure your sleep latency–how long it takes you to fall asleep.

-Monitoring your sleep latency can allow you determine which of these tips work best for you.
+Monitoring your sleep latency can allow you to determine which of these tips work best for you.
 The WHOOP Sleep Coach also uses your own circadian rhythm to make recommendations on bed and wake times in order to maximize how efficiently you sleep.